abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/azure-arm64-vm/benchmarking.md

 Now that you’ve built and run the Tomcat-like response, you can use it to test the JVM performance using JMH.
 You can also use it to test the performance difference between Cobalt 100 instances and other similar D series x86_64 based instances.

 {{% notice Note %}}
-Before testing, note that you have two options to deploy your Java application on Azure Linux:
+Before testing, note that you have two options to deploy your Java application on Azure Linux.
-{{% Note %}}
+{{% /notice %}}

 #### 1. Using Azure Linux Container (Arm64)